VHellendoorn/ICLR20-Great/README.md

 ## Benchmark Results
 The following parameters ought to be held fixed for all models, most of which are set correctly by default in config.yml:

-- Each model is trained on 25 million samples (repeating the training data ~14 times) on functions up to 512 tokens (real tokens, not BPE).
+- Each model is trained on 25 million samples (repeating the training data ~14 times) on functions up to 512 tokens (real tokens, not BPE) <sup>1</sup>.
 - The models are evaluated every 250,000 (quarter million) samples on the same ~25,000 held-out samples.
 - Assessed on the full eval portion of the dataset, along the accuracy metrics described below.
 - Every model uses the same shared embedding and prediction layer (averaged sub-token embedding and two-pointer prediction) and differs only in how the embedding states are transformed into the states used to predict the location and repair by the model.